The leaders who

-Hod runs everything under the hood here at Sense and defines the direction and deployment of our technology.
-He started his career at Intel, designing the first Pentium chips and was in charge of semiconductor technologies at Mellanox Technologies.
+Hod runs advanced development here at Sense and defines the direction and deployment of our technology.
+He started his career at Intel, designing some of the first Pentium chips and was in charge of semiconductor technologies at Mellanox Technologies.

 Co-founder/Chief Innovation Officer

 Scott is both co-founder and co-dreamer here at Sense.
-He has 30 years of commercial and innovative product experience in III-V compound semiconductors and optics.
+He has more than 30 years of commercial and innovative product experience in III-V compound semiconductors and optics.

-Before Sense, Scott served as executive vice president of manufacturing and technology development at Semprius Corp, vice president of Technology at Optovia, and vice president of Engineering at Santur Corporation, and as vice president of Operations at CoreTek, a successful tunable laser start-up acquired by Nortel.
+Before Sense, Scott served as Executive Vice President of Manufacturing and Technology Development at Semprius Corp, Vice President of Engineering at Santur Corporation, Vice President of Technology at Optovia, and as Vice President of Operations at CoreTek, a successful tunable laser start-up acquired by Nortel.